fabbous/BoA_Demo/README.md

 # BoA_Demo

+> Demo application for Bank of America.

-> Application to apply for loan
+> Digital portal that allows customers to apply for loan online

+> Leverages Box API to upload loan application

 ## Creator